7 Gley Soils

 GAH

-Other soils that have a B horizon with 10% or more dark-coloured coats on ped faces, in pores or on rock fragments, with moist colour value 4 or less or colour value 5 and chroma 3.
+Other soils that have a B horizon with 10% or more dark-coloured coats on ped faces, in pores or on coarse rock fragments, with moist colour value 4 or less or colour value 5 and chroma 3.

 Humose Acid Gley Soils